rmorvoz/FaaSim/README.md

 # FaaSim

-Python event-driven simulator for cloud/edge serverless platforms
+Event-driven simulator for cloud/edge serverless platforms

 This simulator was created for academic and research purposes.
 This is an experimental version and its completeness and correctness are not guaranteed.